jbcoe/value_types/DRAFT.md

                       const polymorphic& other);
 ```

-14. _Preconditions_: `other` is not valueless.

 15. _Effects_: Constructs a polymorphic owning an instance of `T` created with the
-  copy constructor of the object owned by `other`. `allocator_` is direct-non-list-initialized with alloc.
+  copy constructor of the object owned by `other`. `allocator_` is
+  direct-non-list-initialized with alloc.

 16. _Postconditions_: `*this` is not valueless.